Prepare Your Home to Beat the Heat this Summer

 - Ventilate the attic.
 When the outside temperature is in the 90's, your attic can easily reach 140 degrees.
 Adequately sized vents and/or an attic fan can help keep hot air from building up.

 - Get the air conditioner ready.
 Shut off power to the unit before cleaning it.
 On the inside, wash or vacuum cleanable filters; replace disposable ones.
 Outside, clear leaves and other debris away from the condensing unit.
 Hose off any accumulated dirt.
 It is a good idea to call a professional to inspect your unit early in the summer.

 - Put a timer or programmable thermostat on your air conditioner.
 Leave it on a higher temperature while you're away, and set it to cool the house half an hour before you return home.

 - Install awnings over windows exposed to direct sunlight.

 Even in summer, you don't have to sacrifice comfort to stay within your budget.
-Her are a few easily achieved cost saving tips:
+Here are a few easily achieved cost saving tips:

-- Open windows and doors and let outside air cool your house on moderate days, and be sure to keep them closed when you're operating the air conditioner.
+- Open windows and doors and let outside air cool your house on moderate days.
+Be sure to keep them closed when you're operating the air conditioner.

-- Avoid unnecessary trips in and out of the house, especially on the most sultry days.
+- Avoid unnecessary trips in and out of the house.
 Heat and humidity come in each time you open the door.

 - Keep the sun out of your house.
 Close blinds, shades or draperies during the hottest part of the day.
 Consider planting fast-growing trees and shrubs near your home but away from power line, to provide shade.

 - Set lamps, TV sets, and other heat-producing devices away from the air conditioner thermostat.
 Heat from the lamp could cause the thermostat to read higher temperature and keep the air conditioner running more than necessary.